-Have your room as dark as possible.
-Two hours before bedtime try to eliminate digital screens, TV—that should be a must-do before bedtime.
-And in the morning, even if you can spend 30 minutes of your lunchtime outdoors, spend some time outdoors, be exposed to high-level light and that can reset your circadian system, so you can sleep much better at night and be more productive [during] the day.
+Dim the lights in your home as you get closer to bedtime.
+Two hours before bedtime, eliminate digital screens.
+And in the day, if you can spend even 15 minutes of your lunchtime outdoors, do it, be exposed to high-level light that can regulate your circadian system, so you can sleep much better at night and be more productive during the day.

 That sounds like really great advice.
 What about for someone who is on a night shift schedule?

 There’s been a lot of research about people who work the night shift.
-It’s possible to shift the phasing of their circadian system.
+We’ve learned that it’s possible to shift the phasing of their circadian system.

-With a lighting prescription that a light and health specialist can [provide], we can change the phase shift of the circadian system [so] that [it] is in harmony with the work schedule.
+With a lighting prescription that a light and health specialist can provide, we can change the phase shift of the circadian system so that it is in harmony with a work schedule.
 The problem is when you have rotating shifts—the rotating shift is worse because you get used to one biological cycle, and then two days after [that] you switch to a day shift and that destroys everything.
-It’s better to stay on a consistent night shift if you have to do a night shift.
+It’s better to stay on a consistent night shift then switch to a consistent day shift and back if necessary.

 For night shift workers, there’s a lot of research on what type of light you should give them.
 At nighttime our circadian system responds to pulses of light.
 During the day we need two hours of high intensity blue light (between 1 to 2 hours minimum) to reset our circadian system.
 At night time we don’t need continuous light, our circadian system responds to cycles, 10 minutes of bright light and then just regular light, and then another 10 minutes [of bright light]—in intervals.
 So we do four to five intervals of 10-15 minutes of bright, high intensity, high CCT light at night.
 That works better.

 The ideal would be mimicking daylight, that would be the best, healthiest option.
-What I’m saying is matching the dynamic nature of daylight: going from high color temperature (high blue content) to lower, and in the same way the intensity can also be dynamic.
-With daylight, the illumination is just too high for regular office hours.
-For regular office hours, between 300-500 lux on the task surface, that’s good enough.
+What I’m saying is matching the dynamic nature of daylight: going from high color temperature (high blue content) to lower, and in the same way, lowering the intensity gradually as the day progresses.

-But sometimes if there’s a budget problem, maybe in the office environment they can provide a lunchroom with skylights or high levels of blue light.
-So when people go in the morning to get their coffee or when they go to lunch, for 30 minutes to one hour they are exposed to a lot of high intensity blue light.
+If you’re doing lighting on a budget, consider skylights in break-rooms.
+So when people go in the morning to get their coffee or when they go to lunch, for 30 minutes to one hour they are exposed to a lot of high intensity natural blue daylight.

 But in order for our biological system to be reset in the morning we need to be getting at least 600 lux at the cornea.
 The light that reaches our eye—that’s what counts.
-Sometimes we have a window in [our] office space, but if you are three, four meters away from the window, the intensity of the light that you get is not the same.
-So, that’s why in the office space—ideally, yes, you want to have very dynamic lighting, similar to what you are exposed to in nature.
+Sometimes we have a window near our work space, but if you are three, four meters away from the window, the intensity of the light that you get may not be enough.

 What is a lighting prescription?
 Does it come from a lighting designer?